-One of its well known structures, Heramba-Ganapati, has five elephant heads, and other, less regular varieties in the quantity of heads are known.
+One of its well-known structures, Heramba-Ganapati, has five elephant heads, and other, less regular varieties in the number of heads are known.
 While a few writings state that Ganesha was brought into the world with an elephant head, she later gets her head in many stories.
 Since Shiva considered Ganesha to be excessively alluring, she gave him the leader of an elephant and a great gut.

 Ganesha’s first name was Ekadanta (One Tusked) and alluded to his lone entire catch, the other one was broken.
-A portion of Ganesha’s first pictures give him holding his wrecked catch.
+A portion of Ganesha’s first pictures gives him holding his wrecked catch.

 The significance of this eccentricity is reflected in the Mudgala Purana, which expresses that the name of Ganesha’s subsequent manifestation is Ekadanta.

 Ganesha’s unmistakable tummy shows up as a trademark includes in her first statue from the Gupta time frame.
 This attribute is essential to the point that as per Mudgala Purana, there are two distinct manifestations of Ganesha names that depend on it: Lambodara (Pot Belly or Hanging Belly) and Mahodara (Great Belly).